-Last week we took some time to jot down all the reasons we could think of as to why to buy gold.
-So it seems only fair that we should give “poor mans gold” the same treatment and so today we look at the question – “Why buy silver?”
+We’ve previously looked at all the reasons we could think of as to why to buy gold.
+So it seems only fair that we should give “poor mans gold” the same treatment and so today we look at the question – “Why buy silver?”…

-First up a number of the reasons we mentioned last week to buy gold also hold true as to why to buy silver.
+First up a number of the reasons we mentioned to buy gold also hold true as to reasons to buy silver in 2020.
 These include:

 - Global Markets in general are still as risky as ever.